EtherDream/web2img/README.md

 Q: Would it be better to optimize the image before uploading?

-A: If the server will re-encode the image, it make no difference.
+A: If the server will re-encode the image, it makes no difference.

 ----